Detailed 21 Step Gongfu Tea Ceremony

 Step 1 - Burn the incense

 Incense is often first burned before the ceremony to increase the spirituality of the tea session.
 While the incense is slowly burning, you'll start to feel more relaxed and calm.
-It's a good moment to realise how grateful we are that our ancestors passed down the cultural tea heritage.
+It's a good moment to realise how grateful we are that our ancestors has passed down the cultural tea heritage.

 Step 2 - Present the tea leaves

-Step 3 - Warm the teapot
+Step 3 - Heat the teapot

 Step 4 - Add tea leaves into teapot